Grants and subsidies

 The year is divided into three application periods so that applications received within each period can be processed together.
 These application periods end in February, August and November.
 Applications submitted before the November deadline can be used to apply for trips at the end of the same year or the beginning of the next year.
 Applications submitted for earlier deadlines can be used to apply for trips undertaken during the same year.

 - Application period ending in February: for trips undertaken during the same year

 - Application period ending in August: for trips undertaken during the same year

 - Application period ending in November: for trips at the end of the same year or the beginning of the next year

-Grants for mobility are intended for professional artists or working groups formed by them, as well as for experts in different fields of the arts.
+The objective of grants for mobility are intended for professional artists or working groups formed by them, as well as for experts in different fields of the arts.
+Private persons carrying on trade (private traders) may also apply.
 These grants are intended for private individuals and not for communities.
-Private persons carrying on trade (private traders) may also apply.

 The objective of grants for mobility is to promote the international mobility and networking of artists and art experts living in Finland.